s-coggins/fpga-projects/README.md

 Note: I have also completed the same project in schematic capture using one-hot encoding of its Moore state diagram, but files were not included in the github (not very relevant).

+# Project 2: Mini Modules

+### Goal:
+To create/combine common FPGA modules that don't necessitate projects on their own.

+### Method:
+ -MUX/DEMUX
+ -LFSR
+ -Count Toggler
+ -Mini Project to use LFSR or Count Toggle with DEMUX to blink and select certain LEDs

+# Project 3: UART

+### Goal:
+To create UART TX-RX communication channel.

+### Method:
+This project implemented a **Finite State Machine (FSM)** to parse UART traffic, and support half and full duplex modes via o_txActive.

+ -TX and RX make use of IDLE, START, DATA, STOP, and RESET states to parse UART traffic

+# Project 4: Simple Processor

+### Goal:
+To create a multistage pipelined processor.

+### Method:
+In progress...